 Case management does not include, and Federal Financial Participation (FFP) is not available for, services defined in §440.169 when the case management activities constitute the direct delivery of underlying medical, educational, social, or other services to which an eligible individual has been referred, including for foster care programs, services such as, but not limited to, the following: research gathering and completion of documentation required by the foster care program; assessing adoption placements; recruiting or interviewing potential foster care parents; serving legal papers; home investigations; providing transportation; administering foster care subsidies; making placement arrangements.
 (42 CFR 441.18(c))

 See Addendum for common questions and answers.

 INDIVIDUAL ELIGIBILITY FOR SERVICES

 Target Group

-To be eligible for this service,
+To be eligible for this service, individuals

-(A) Adults must:
+(A) Adults with a serious mental illness (SMI) must: